YimingWangMingle/EME/README.md

 # Effective Metric-Based Exploration Bonus (EME)
-This repository contains the code for the NeurIPS 2024 submission:
-[Rethinking Exploration in Reinforcement Learning with Effective Metric-Based Exploration Bonus]()
+This repository contains the code for the NeurIPS 2024 paper [Rethinking Exploration in Reinforcement Learning with Effective Metric-Based Exploration Bonus]()

 ### Overview: